transferwise/tw-leader-selector/README.md

 });
 ```

-Some more advanced case could be complex asynchronous work being done under the leader selector.
+Some more advanced case could be a complex asynchronous work being done under the leader selector, for example
+(tw-tasks)[https://github.com/transferwise/tw-tasks-executor] task cleaner process looks like following.

 ```java

 MutableObject<ScheduledTaskExecutor.TaskHandle> taskHandleHolder = new MutableObject<>();